bt3gl/building_blog/content/natas_wargames.md

 ![cyber](http://i.imgur.com/SO4K5wK.png)

- The source code is almost equal to the previous level, with exception of this part:
+ The source code is almost equal to the previous level, with the exception of this part:

 ```
 /*